Facilities > VLA > Data Processing > Pipeline > VLA Imaging Pipeline 2024.1.0.8; CASA version 6.6.1

 • Cleaning is done using auto-masking as part of tclean, cleaning down to the 4-sigma level using the nsigma parameter of tclean.

-• Targets with significant extended emission (as determined by a ratio of visibility amplitudes from short and mid-baselines by the pipeline) will have the inner 5% of the uvrange omitted from imaging to avoid deconvolution errors from poorly sampled large-scale structure.
+• Targets with significant extended continuum emission (as determined by a ratio of visibility amplitudes from short and mid-baselines by the pipeline) will have the inner 5% of the uvrange omitted from imaging to avoid deconvolution errors from poorly sampled large-scale structure.

 Please see the Known Issues below.
 For questions, suggestions, and other issues encountered with the pipeline, please submit a ticket to the Pipeline Department of the NRAO Helpdesk.